cschreib/vif/doc/sphinx/support-intro.rst

 Interface conventions
 ---------------------

-To preserve consistency and help users ``guess`` the correct name or behavior of a function without having to look at the documentation all the time, there are a few interface conventions that all functions and types in phy++ should adhere to.
+To preserve consistency and help users ``guess`` the correct name or behavior of a function without having to look at the documentation all the time, there are a few interface conventions that all functions and types in vif should adhere to.
 Not all of these conventions are strictly enforced, and exceptions are allowed when there is a good justification.

 * **Case.** All names must use lower case letters, with words separated by underscores ``_``.
 For example ``to_string()`` is good, but not ``ToString()`` or ``TO_STRING()``.
 Capital letters are reserved for macros only.
 This rule will be strictly enforced.
 * **Language.** All names must be written in US English.
 This rule will be strictly enforced.